 - Connected rural campuses within school district

-Due its size and its rural profile, many schools in Wayne Highlands require scalable, easy-to-manage technology.
+Due to its size and rural profile, many schools in Wayne Highlands require scalable, easy-to-manage technology.
 Getting fiber optics to rural areas has historically been a challenge for the school district.
-Wayne Highlands’ director of technology, Scott D. Miller, arrived at the school district in 2014 and made it his mission to redesign the district’s technical infrastructure and bring advanced technology to education.
+Wayne Highlands’ Director of Technology, Scott D. Miller, arrived at the school district in 2014 and made it his mission to redesign the district’s technical infrastructure and bring advanced technology to education.
 “Two years ago the district had many goals we wanted to realize,” says Miller.
 “We wanted to implement a one-to-one learning environment, and we wanted to provide robust, reliable service to students who might not have a connection at home; however, our existing network was 10 years old, and could only support basic coverage.”